bcoca/ansible-documentation/docs/docsite/rst/vault_guide/vault_managing_passwords.rst

     ansible-playbook --vault-id dev@contrib-scripts/vault/vault-keyring-client.py

 Ansible executes the client script with a ``--vault-id`` option so the script knows which vault ID label you specified.
-For example, a script loading passwords from a secret manager can use the vault ID label to pick either the 'dev' or 'prod' password.
+For example, a script loading passwords from a password manager can use the vault ID label to pick either the 'dev' or 'prod' password.
 The example command above results in the following execution of the client script:

 .. code-block:: bash

-    contrib-scripts/vault/vault-keyring-client.py --vault-id dev
+    contrib-scripts/vault/vault-keyring-client.py --vault-id dev_id

 For an example of a client script that loads passwords from the system keyring, see the `vault-keyring-client script <https://github.com/ansible-community/contrib-scripts/blob/main/vault/vault-keyring-client.py>`_.